LITUATUI/M3UPT/README.md

 # M3UPT - https://m3upt.com

-Free IPTV list with official streams from Portuguese TV and radio channels in M3U format.
+List of channels and programs in Portuguese in M3U format